 First of all, I think I read this way differently than others did.
-I thought that the fact that certain parts weren’t quite realistic was the point of this parody.
+I thought that the fact that certain parts weren’t quite realistic was the point of this… like it was kind of meant to be a parody?
 It completely felt and sounded like a combination of SO many other YA books (mostly the dystopian & paranormal romance ones), yet never took itself too seriously and totally knew what it was doing the whole time.
 I thought it was delightfully self-aware and COMPLETELY accurate.
-It highlighted the absurdity of those stories and felt like an affectionate eye roll towards them… like the author really knows his material and cares.
+It highlighted the absurdity of those stories and felt like an affectionate eye roll towards them… like the author really knows his material and cares about YA.

 The basic idea is that there’s an agency that trains people to be Love Interests, which are spies who are planted with Chosen ones who show great potential for the future (so like the president’s wife is a Love Interest).
 The Love Interests gather info to report back for the rest of their life.
 They’re sorted into Nice or Bad and are given the appropriate training/surgically enhanced look – obviously they’re all super buff and hope to be placed while they’re in high school (because that’s when everyone meets the love of their life).